Wanted: Global Ideas for a Healthier U.S.

 Karabi: I followed the standard public health route for a while, from working in the Calcutta slums to focusing on homegrown leadership and systems change at Ashoka.
 This job really brings all of the pieces together.
 How great is it that, after being part of the system that exports American ideas, I can reverse that to help the U.S. learn from abroad?

-Nicole Collins Bronzan joined the Robert Wood Johnson Foundation in 2015 as a communications officer, bringing journalistic roots and an advocate’s passion to the Foundation’s work to ensure that everyone has the opportunity for a healthier life.
+Nicole Bronzan joined the Robert Wood Johnson Foundation in 2015 as a communications officer, bringing journalistic roots and an advocate’s passion to the Foundation’s work to ensure that everyone has the opportunity for a healthier life.
 Read her full bio.